kvassAI/slate/source/includes/_phone_nr_verification.md

 # Phone Number Verification

-The phone number verification API allows to verify users's phone numbers, using [Nexmo](https://www.nexmo.com/products/verify)'s sms verification service.
+The phone number verification API allows you to verify a user's phone numbers, using [Nexmo](https://www.nexmo.com/products/verify)'s sms verification service.

 This process is divided into two stages:

 1. Sending the phone number and generating a PIN code and Request ID.
-An SMS is sent to the user with that same PIN code
+An SMS is sent to the user with that same PIN code.
-2. Validating user input PIN code
+2. Validating the PIN code input given by the user.

 ## 1. Send PIN code to User